Born in Amsterdam in 1940, Jack Veffer and his brother Maurice survived the Holocaust by fleeing to Switzerland with a neighbour.

 With only around 5,000 Holocaust survivors still alive in Canada, the opportunity for younger generations to learn from eye-witnesses is dwindling.

-The theme chosen by The Holocaust and United Nations Outreach Programme for 2020 is education and remembrance, and a local event organized by Brock University Associate Professor of History Elizabeth Vlossak and community partners will give the Niagara community the opportunity to learn about the Holocaust from Veffer.
+The theme chosen by The Holocaust and United Nations Outreach Programme for 2020 is education and remembrance, and a local event organized by Brock University Associate Professors of History Maria del Carmen Suescun Pozas and Elizabeth Vlossak and community partners will give the Niagara community the opportunity to learn about the Holocaust from Veffer.

 The need for remembrance and education is highlighted by a study released in January 2019.
 A survey of 2,000 Canadians revealed that 1-in-5 young people in Canada hasn’t heard of the Holocaust or isn’t sure what it is, and 49 per cent of respondents couldn’t name a single concentration camp.